 The Goal: The goal is not just to go “do” a project or “have” an experience.
 Instead, it is for each SIMS team, as they enter a given ministry context, to have the opportunity to serve together with Christians there, worship together with others, spend time with others, bless others, learn from others, grow in their faith, deepen their knowledge of God, and expand their understanding of God's world and God's mission in the world.

-If you are a SNU student and feel like God is speaking to you about being a part of a SIMS team in the future contact Joel Mullen, the SIMS coordinator.
+If you are a SNU student and feel like God is speaking to you about being a part of a SIMS team in the future contact Liliana Reza, our Campus Pastor of Missions and Service.

 to support SNU Students in Missions!